 Saying ‘YES’ and saying ‘NO’ sounds so simple.
 And in reality, is an infinitely complex art of self-exploration and self-expression.
 I would highly recommend the work of Betty Martin on the Wheel of Consent to anyone interested in exploring this further (video below).

 How to find a Qualified Tantric Therapist

-If you feel like receiving tantric healing might be of benefit to you, please go to our tantric massage directory.
+If you feel like you might benefit from receiving tantric healing session, you can find a qualified practitioner at Tantric Massage section of Tantralize Directory.
 All therapists listed are screened for qualifications to make sure you get the best experience.
-You can also read our guide on how to find the right tantric massage therapist for you.
+You can also read our guide on how to find the right Tantric Massage Therapist for you.